 Members of BNSF deliver a presentation to the Roxo agency.

 Our Strategic Communication Department studies professional and ethical advocacy that meets the goals of organizations.
 Students master strategic thinking, analytical writing, and digital storytelling in advertising and public relations contexts.
 Courses emphasize written and visual presentation, and evaluation of strategic message effectiveness.
-Activities include the Roxo student-run advertising and public relations agency, and chapters of the American Advertising Federation and the Public Relations Student Society of America.
+Activities include Roxo, the student-run advertising and public relations agency, and chapters of the American Advertising Federation and the Public Relations Student Society of America.

 HEALTH COMMUNICATION AND MEDIA